Weekend In Columbus, Ohio

 Being from a big city like Atlanta, it seems like a lot of people choose to travel to the beach, someplace with snow, or overseas if that is in the budget.
 If another US city is considered it is usually another large city like New York to Los Angeles.
 But, in my experience, smaller cities can also pack a big punch, especially for weekend trips or trips on a budget.

-As for Chris, he ended up having a lot of fun on his birthday weekend in Columbus, Ohio, and does tell people about the fun things to do there.
+As it turns out, I ended up having a lot of fun in Columbus, Ohio, and I enjoying telling people about the fun things to do there like I am sharing an inside secret.
 But only after getting a laugh out of their initial reaction, of course.

 The Doghouse Hotel is a fun boutique hotel within a working brewery – Brewdog.
 Brewdog has two breweries on site.
 Their main brewery building also houses their restaurant, museum, shop, and bar.
 Their sour brewery houses the hotel and an additional bar.